-The 15 credits course on Sustainability and Responsible Ownership is composed of 5 modules:
+The 15 credits course on Sustainability and Responsible Ownership is composed by 5 parts of 3 credits each:

-- Module 1.
-Introduction to Sustainability and Responsible Ownership - Module 2.
-Strategies for Sustainability and Responsible Ownership - Module 3.
-Organizing for Sustainability and Responsible Ownership - Module 4.
-System Thinking for Sustainability and Responsible Ownership - Module 5.
+- I. Introduction to Sustainability and Responsible Ownership - 2.
+Strategies for Sustainability and Responsible Ownership - 3.
+Organizing for Sustainability and Responsible Ownership - 4.
+System Thinking for Sustainability and Responsible Ownership - 5.
 Implementation of Sustainability and Responsible Ownership